gaiaus/cosmos_hub/governance/proposals/param_change_revert_tax_rate_2%/README.md

 ## Summary

-This `param-change` proposal aims to revert the `community_tax` parameter from 10% (0.10) back to 2% (0.02), reinstating the baseline default rate that was in effect prior to [**Proposal 88**](https://www.mintscan.io/cosmos/proposals/88/).
+This `param-change` proposal aims to revert the `community_tax` parameter from 10% (0.10) to 2% (0.02), reinstating the baseline default rate that was in effect prior to [**Proposal 88**](https://www.mintscan.io/cosmos/proposals/88/).

 ## Parameter Change

-The proposed parameter change is managed by the "distribution module" in the Cosmos SDK.
+The proposed change affects the "distribution module" in the Cosmos SDK.

 **Parameter**: `community_tax`

-`community_tax`: Defines the percentage of block rewards (including transaction fees and inflation rewards) that is diverted to the community pool before the remainder is distributed to validators and delegators.
+`community_tax`: Defines the percentage of block rewards (including transaction fees and inflation rewards) that is allocated to the community pool before the remainder is distributed to validators and delegators.

 The `community_tax` has these key characteristics:

-* The value must be greater than 0 and less than or equal to 1.00 (or 100%).
+* The value must be greater than 0 and less than or equal to 1.00 (100%).
 * The default value is set to 0.02 (2%) in the distribution module's default parameters.
-* Cosmos governance can adjust this parameter through on-chain `param-change` proposals.
+* Cosmos Hub governance can adjust this parameter through on-chain `param-change` proposals.

 **Parameter and Proposed Value**